CallaRudolph/Doctor-Lookup/README.md

   $ gulp build
   $ gulp serve
   ````
-* Your browser will open the app @ localhost:3000.
+* Your browser will open the app @ localhost:3000
 * Enter a symptom and/or doctor name to get some help!

+## Known Bugs

+If you are having difficulty retrieving information from the API, try installing: [`Allow-Control-Allow-Origin`](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en):
+  * Click the green button on the top right of the pop-up labeled 'ADDED TO CHROME' and follow prompts.

 ## Technologies Used